harplife/zettelkasten/chemistry/elements/2 - Helium (He).md

 - Helium changes your voice when inhaled (but it is not good to inhale helium)
 - Helium on Earth mostly comes from radioactive decay underground
 - Helium is a non-renewable resource on Earth - once released, it escapes into space

+## Discovery

+- When : 1868 (identified), 1895 (isolated on Earth)
+- Who :
+	- Pierre Janssen and Norman Lockyer (independently)
+	- William Ramsay (isolated it on Earth)
+- How :
+	- Janssen and Lockyer observed unknown yellow spectral lines in sunlight during a solar eclipse.
+	- They concluded a new element existed in the Sun.
+	- Ramsay later extracted helium from uranium-bearing minerals.

+> [!important] Helium was discovered in space before Earth.